DataShades/cloudformation/README.md

 *Note: Before using this template, ensure you have created an SSH Key Pair via the EC2 console.*

+*Note: If you have already got a security group named "WEB-ACCESS" in the target VPC, use the `no-sec-grp` template.*

 This stack template creates the underlying resources you'll need for your CKAN stack.
 The template will provision a DEV/UAT/PROD stack and name the resources appropriately.
 If you require multiple stack types, re-use the template and select the appropriate options.

 The following resources will be created: